docutils/docutils/sandbox/py-rest-doc/converter/newfiles/doc_markup.rst

 .. describe:: cmacro

-   Describes a \`\`simple'' C macro.
+   Describes a "simple" C macro.
 Simple macros are macros which are used for code expansion, but which do not take arguments so cannot be described as functions.
 This is not to be used for simple constant definitions.
 Examples of its use in the Python documentation include :cmacro:`PyObject_HEAD` and